 A fully present, fully YOU wedding day is possible!
 By communicating your expectations to each other, choosing professional vendors, and writing a timeline that feels comfortable for you, you can absolutely remember your wedding day for years to come.
 Also, can I come?
 Hehe.
 Browse my wedding galleries here and let’s connect!

-A wedding, elopement, and lifestyle photographer serving West Michigan and beyond.
+A couples and wedding photographer serving West Michigan + beyond.